Dial-a-Doula + Parenting Consultations

 ©Lisa Gendron | Agroterra Birth

 Is your family expecting a baby soon?
 Have you recently had a baby?
-Are you feeling overwhelmed trying to adapt to all the changes in your life and maternity care during the pandemic?
+Do you have development or parenting questions?
+Are you feeling overwhelmed trying to adapt to all the changes in your life and for your family during the pandemic?

-Our doulas are available 5 days a week by phone and video chat to answer your questions and offer your family supports.
-Multiple slots are offered throughout the day to make it easy for you to schedule.
-Use the booking calendar to the right to search for and schedule a 20 minute appointment or longer consultation.
+We offer phone and video chat appointments to explore your questions and offer your family support and information.
+Use the booking calendar to the right to schedule an appointment.
 (We recommend using Chrome or Firefox browsers.)

-Our doulas are available over phone or video-chat to answer your questions, offer encouragement, and help connect you to community and online supports.* We are experienced professionals trained to provide holistic care for families during pregnancy, birth, and the early months of a baby’s life.
-We offer physical, emotional, and informational support to help your family work toward a healthy and empowering experience of the childbearing year.
+We are here to answer your questions, offer encouragement, and help connect you to community and online supports.* We are experienced professionals trained to provide holistic care for families during pregnancy, birth, and the early years of a baby’s life.
+We offer physical, emotional, and informational support to help your family work toward a healthy and empowering experience of the childbearing year, and to support your growing connection to your baby and your self as a parent.

 Sign up and “Pay as You’re Able” for a quick 20-minute session or schedule an in-depth 30, 60, or 90-minute consultation via phone or video call.
 After signing up for your appointment, you will be sent an email confirmation with your call-in information.